atdyer/alloy-js/ABOUT.md

 <code><a href='https://alloy-js.herokuapp.com/atdyer'>https://alloy-js.herokuapp.com/atdyer</a></code>

+All gists that contain a `.alloy` file will be displayed on this page.
 Note that the gist description is used as the title of the Alloy Instance in both the user page and the Alloy Instance page.

 ## Credits